ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 ## 2.a

-I defined methods pf IPC above.
+I defined methods of IPC above.
 Here is advantages and disadventages:

 | **IPC Method**      | **Advantages**                                | **Disadvantages**                                |
 |---------------------|-----------------------------------------------|-------------------------------------------------|